 ‘You’re not strong enough to go through with this without her.
 She needs to be present so you can channel her.’

-The very next day, Taïga brings Linn upstairs as soon as she has arrived.
-She has already told her best friend about the old crystal ball over the phone, and Linn is exited to get started.
+When Linn arrives the next afternoon, Taïga immediately brings her upstairs.
+She has already told her best friend about the old crystal ball over the phone, and Linn is excited to see it.

-‘Don’t you think we should wait until it gets dark?
-We could have a “séance” and try to contact spirits.’
+‘You are so lucky to have a grandmother who collects old stuff like that, but don’t you think we should wait for Loki?
+Or at least until it gets dark?
+We could have a real “séance” and try to contact spirits.’

 Linn takes in the wood paneled room with its brocade curtains and thick old carpet on the creaking floorboards.
 The palantìr is on a Victorian round mahogany table, basking in a dust filled sunray.